jsx-eslint/eslint-plugin-react/docs/rules/no-multi-comp.md

 module.exports = HelloJohn;
 ```

-### `exportOnly`
+### `ignorePrivate`

-When `true` the rule will ignore components which are not exported, which allows you to define components as long as they are only used within a private scope.
+When `true` the rule will ignore components which are not exported, which allows you to define components that are consumed only within the same file.
+This ensures there is only one entry point for a React component without limiting the structural content of the file.

 Examples of **correct** code for this rule: